DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/Doc.md

 *`Develop Web API Component`*

 * `Create Data Transfer Object (DTO) Model` This type of model includes the data that needs to be passed between server & client.
 So a DTO is an object that defines how the data will be send over the network.
 Because that represant our entities that we create earlier directly maped to our crrespondent database table.
 This classes represant the structure of certain tables in our database.
 We can create `DTOS` data transfer objects that are based on the underline entity classes. but may be differntly shaped based on the data we needs to be passed between client & server.
-Now we create a standard library project to house of `dtos`.*
+Now we create a standard library project to house of `dtos`.
+[Data Transfer Object (DTO)](https://docs.microsoft.com/en-us/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-5)(https://stackoverflow.com/questions/1051182/what-is-a-data-transfer-object-dto) *

 *`Create ShopOnline.Model Class Library` for creating the classes that have representingour dtos.*